The movie "Fame", more alive than ever in its 40-year anniversary - Code List

 Since the founding of the institution in 1936 by the initiative of the then mayor of New York, Fiorello H. LaGuardia, it has been proven constantly the importance of young people to receive an artistic education outstanding.

-The director of the association of former students, who graduated from the institute in 1989, writes that the film gives you a glimpse pretty realistic of what life is like for a student of “LaGuardia”, although it points out that the tape is “a drama and not a documentary”.
+The director of the association of former students, who graduated in 1989, writes that the film gives you a glimpse pretty realistic of what life is like for a student of “LaGuardia”, although it points out that the tape is “a drama and not a documentary”.

 “People are not skipping classes or disrespecting teachers.
 That is the difference with the film,” argues Schneider, who with your organization manages more than 160 funds funded by alumni, which fund certain “luxuries” of this public school, as the live music that is used in each dance class, or singing, instead of recorded music.